njpetersen/cse15l-lab-reports/lab1-Nathaniel_Petersen.md

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

+The `cd` command with the directory `messages` supplied as an argument is then run.

+Once again, no output is provided, including any output indicating an error.

+We can see that the `cd` command worked by running the `pwd` command, which shows us that the current working directory has been switched from `/Users/nathanielpetersen/lecture1` to `/Users/nathanielpetersen/lecture1/messages`.
+This shows that using the `cd` command with a directory supplied as its argument results in the current working directory being switched to the newly supplied directory.

 ## Path to a file as argument example:

 ![Image](example3.jpg)

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

+The `cd` command with the file `Hello.java` supplied as an argument is then run.

+This time, an error message appears in the terminal, stating `Hello.java: Not a Directory`.
+As the error message suggests, this error occured because `cd` cannot change the current working directory to anything other than a directory, including java files.

 # Command "ls"
 ## No arguments example: